sam-caldwell/Map/README.md

 ## Description

 A set of simple tools to work with maps.
+This includes data sanitization features.

 ## Usage